lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 ## LbMotion.waitRotationDeg

 ### Mô tả
-The program waits (blocking the program flow) until Leanbot has rotated by (approximately) the desired degrees.
+The program waits until Leanbot has rotated by (approximately) the desired degrees.
 Then process the next line of code.

 ### Cú pháp